mshahoyi/socktech/README.md

   - [ ] Trigger sample flow
 - [ ] Retry mechanism for queue jobs with exponential back-offs
 - [ ] Flows that only run once per event per user
+- [ ] Throw error if adding edge to DAG would create a cycle
+- [ ] Add a topological sort method to DAG